 A standard format for analytical and argumentative essays is the three-part essay structure consisting of Introduction, Body and Conclusion.
 In the Introduction, the reader is introduced to the topic that will be discussed and to the argument that will be presented.
 After the Introduction, follows the Body, which is the main part of the text.
 In the Body, the discussion/analysis is carried out and the results are presented.
 In the last part of the essay, the Conclusion, the argument is summed up and conclusions are drawn.

-A more formalised text structure is the IMRD structure (Introduction - Method - Results - Discussion), where the body part of the text consists of two sections referred to as Method and Results.
+A more formalised text structure is the IMRaD structure (Introduction - Method - Results - and Discussion), where the body part of the text consists of two sections referred to as Method and Results.
 The concluding part of research articles written according to this format is called Discussion, and has a slightly different set-up than the Conclusion of the three-part essay.
 For more information on the IMRD structure, see

 The information below is based on the three-part essay structure, although most of the advice is applicable to other text formats as well.

 Structure of the three-part essay

 Each section of the text needs to be structured in a way that helps the reader understand the argument and the points that the writer wishes to make.

 The main purpose of the Introduction is to provide the reader with a clear idea of the focus and aim of the text.
 Therefore, the topic of the essay/article will be presented in the Introduction, often accompanied by a thesis statement (the claim that the writer wishes to make).

 Furthermore, depending on the type of essay, the introduction also